16 Vayathinile: Development

-Bharathirajaa planned to write and direct a black-and-white film titled Mayil that would be funded by the National Film Development Corporation of India (NDFC), but according to him, the NFDC withdrew "at the last minute" without specifying a reason.
+Bharathiraja planned to write and direct a black-and-white film titled Mayil that would be funded by the National Film Development Corporation of India (NDFC), but according to him, the NFDC withdrew "at the last minute" without specifying a reason.
 The project was eventually picked up by S. A. Rajkannu who produced it under his banner Sri Amman Creations.
 Mayil was eventually re-titled 16 Vayathinile, and marked Bharathirajaa's screenwriting and directorial debut.
 Its dialogue was written by P. Kalaimani.
 P. S. Nivas was signed as cinematographer and R. Bhaskaran as editor.
 Chitra Lakshmanan and K. Bhagyaraj worked as assistant directors.
 The latter provided suggestions for scenes and dialogues.